apenwarr/redo/README.md

 specific to ruby programs, or python programs, or Java or .Net programs.

-redo isn't like those programs; it's more like make.
+redo isn't like those systems; it's more like make.
 It doesn't know anything about your system or the language your program is written in.